Team Reaume: Truck No. 22 history

 In 2025, White drove the No. 22 truck to an 8th place finish at Daytona.
 Owner Josh Reaume would drive the No. 22 for multiple races starting at Atlanta.
 McGee drove the No. 22 truck at Homestead.
 On March 7, it was revealed that A. J. Waller would make his debut in the NASCAR Craftsman Truck Series at Martinsville Speedway, driving the No. 22 truck.
 Tomassi would drive the No. 22 for three races.
 Cody Dennison drove the No. 22 truck at Rockingham Speedway.
 Morgen Baird drove the No. 22 at Kansas Speedway.
 Maggio would drive the No. 22 truck at Charlotte Motor Speedway.
 Green would drive the No. 22 truck for two races at Pocono and Darlington.
 Alex Labbé would make his NASCAR Craftsman Truck Series debut at Lime Rock Park driving the No. 22 truck.
 On July 30, it was announced that Gian Buffomante would make his debut in the NASCAR Craftsman Truck Series at Watkins Glen International, driving the No. 22 truck.
 Mallozzi drove the No. 22 at Richmond.

 On September 4, it was announced that Blake Lothian would drive the No. 22 at New Hampshire.

+In 2026, Reaume would drive the No. 22 for multiple races starting at Daytona.
+On February 5, 2026, it was announced that Jackson Lee will attempt to make his debut in the NASCAR Craftsman Truck Series at the St. Petersburg street circuit, driving the No. 22 Ford.
+Green would drive the No. 22 at Rockingham, Bristol, and Kansas.
+Natalie Decker would drive the No. 22 at Watkins Glen and Dover.
+In both races, Decker was parked by NASCAR for not running at a reasonable pace.
+Decker's husband Derek Lemke would drive the No. 22 at Nashville and Richmond.
+Austin Varco would make his truck series debut at San Diego.
+Monty Tipton would make his truck series debut at IRP.
+Patrick Emerling would drive the No. 22 at New Hampshire.
+Jackson Macenko would drive the No. 22 at Bristol night race.